 This is especially true in the media and entertainment industry.
 New competitive pressures aren’t just coming from established media companies, they are coming from an individual consumers with access to a video camera and and a media platform like Youtube.
 These new publishers can personalize their content to very specific audience, engaging them more effectively than traditional mass media.

 Research firm Gartner validates this change in the media and entertainment industry, noting that: “In the year since publishing the 2013 media and entertainment Hype Cycle, we’ve seen several examples of how the media industry is still looking to find its collective footing after the disruption caused by the collision of Internet distribution technology with the industry’s legacy business and operating technology models.”

 A Clear Business Case for Digital Transformation

 The modern CFO must understand the implications digital transformation has on financial performance and growth.
 Their C-suite peers - the CMO and CIO - are often challenged to plan and execute the sweeping changes needed to compete in today’s highly competitive economy.
 The CFO should ask tough questions of the CMO and CIO to ensure they are making the right investments needed to address the needs of the changing consumer.

-Consider this: According to Forrester Research, 70% of the companies that were on the Global 500 list only 10 years ago are no longer in existence.
+Consider this: According to Forrester Research, 70 percent of the companies that were on the Global 500 list only 10 years ago are no longer in existence.
 Over those 10 years we’ve seen digital transformation change the business forever.
 We’ve watched the Internet evolve to become the primary customer channel, we’ve seen CIOs embrace cloud-based applications that update multiple times a year to gain greater agility, and we’ve seen mobile devices connect everyone, everywhere, and at all times.